THE BLUE PLAQUE ROUTE

 Nassington Post Office and General Store

-'Bigger’ purchases could be paid for using a ‘club card’.
-Buttons, ribbons, knitting wool and needles were sold and the cellar space used for storing cheese delivered in a round and cut to order
+‘Bigger’ purchases could be paid for using a ‘club card’.
+Buttons, ribbons, knitting wool and needles were sold and the cellar spare used for storing cheese delivered in a round and cut to order.

 8